The best river, stream, or creek camping near Swainsboro

 100%

 Our beautiful unique property has been in the family for 3 generations.
-Over the years, our family, plus artists, musicians, & writers have come here to refresh and get inspiration from nature.
+Over the years, our family along with artists, musicians, & writers have come here to refresh and get inspiration from nature.
 But with Hipcamp, we've opened up for others to enjoy.
-We limit the number of guests staying here to no more than 10, but the daily average is only 4.
 We have walking trails, a pond where you can kayak, relax on the dock, or feed the huge fish (sorry no fishing allowed.)
 Also, on our property, there are swings, a tree house deck, obstacle course, fire pit area, wooden bridge, picnic table, and abundant bird life.
 There's also plenty of wide-open space where you can play frisbee, run, do yoga, and stargaze at night.
 There's plenty to do in this area, using the farm as your base.
 Claxton, our hometown, is a great friendly, small-town with grocery and hardware stores and restaurants.
 Many guests like to side-trip over to the towns of Statesboro, Metter, Vidalia, and Savannah, plus the Golden Isles.

 Pets